 - Preheat over to 425°F. Remove pie crusts from package and allow to come to room temperature while you prepare the filling.

 - In a small bowl, whisk together the pumpkin puree, brown sugar, allspice, and cinnamon.
-Fold in chopped Fisher Nuts Walnuts.
+Fold in chopped walnuts.
 Set aside.

 - Unroll pie crusts and cut 6 circles from each crust using a 4 -inch biscuit cutter.
 Re-roll the scraps to get more circles.